 The article in The New York Times emphasizes this: “When people are in relationships with either a full-blown narcissistic personality or even people with a high number of narcissistic traits, it becomes a very traumatic experience for them and the children.
 When they file for divorce and decide to leave or even think about leaving, it becomes an even bigger nightmare.”
 Why is divorce so difficult and complicated if one of the partners is a narcissist?

 In short, divorcing a narcissist is never a “normal” event.
 Instead, as the article underscores, “they seek revenge, and the court system is an incredibly great platform for a narcissist . . . where they can just continue the battle with the partner and continue to seek revenge.”
 Not everyone with this disorder has the same traits and to the same degree.
 Typically, the more traits associated with a narcissistic personality disorder, the more difficult relationships tend to be (and, therefore, the more difficult a divorce process).

-Given the difficulties of divorce when one partner exhibits narcissistic traits, it is important for family therapists to consider more deeply the links among narcissism, family relationships, and the dissolution of marriage.
-In the meantime, however, if you have concerns about filing for divorce because your partner suffers from narcissistic personality disorder, you should know that a Chicago divorce lawyer is here to help with your case.
-Contact Gordon & Perlut, LLC to discuss your options.
+Given the difficulties of divorce when one partner exhibits narcissistic traits, it is important for family therapists to consider more deeply the links between narcissism, family relationships, and the dissolution of marriage.
+In the meantime, however, if you have concerns about filing for divorce because your partner suffers from narcissistic personality disorder, you should know that our Chicago divorce lawyer is here to help with your case.
+Contact Gordon & Perlut, LLC at 312-360-0250 to discuss your options.